 A few of the Harvest Bowls contain citric acid, and we would recommend avoiding these until Daily Harvest, but we recommend any Daily Harvest meal that's free of citric acid.

-Instead of bleached white flour that most brands use to save money on bread, Daily Harvest flatbreads are made with organic cassava flour which is rich in fiber, potassium, vitamin C and magnesium according to the USDA.
+Organic cassava flour is used for the bread base, and is rich in fiber, potassium, vitamin C and magnesium according to the USDA.

 Our only criticism of the meals is that many of them are relatively low in calories.
 This isn’t a bad thing in the context of an overall healthy diet, but some of the offerings on Daily Harvest would not satisfy the caloric requirements for one of three daily meals.